asu-iris/course_robotics/_build/html/_sources/lec18/dyn.md

 \end{array}\right] . }
 \end{aligned}$$

-represents the inertia tensor relative to the centre of mass of Link $i$ when expressed in the base frame.
-Notice that the inertia tensor, when expressed in the base frame, is configuration-dependent.
+is the inertia tensor relative to the COM of Link $i$.
+Notice that this inertia tensor is expressed in the base frame, thus is configuration-dependent.
 If the angular velocity of Link $i$ is expressed with reference to a frame attached to the link (as in the Denavit-Hartenberg convention), it is